-Wearing compression socks provides exceptional support for your Achilles tendon and foot structure.
-If you believe you’d benefit from compression socks, the podiatrists at Kalmar Family Podiatry recommend you schedule a consultation.
+Compression socks and sleeves can help improve blood flow and restore efficient circulation.
+If you believe you’d benefit from wearing compression socks, the podiatrists at Kalmar Family Podiatry recommend you schedule a consultation.

-While anyone can wear compression socks as preventative measures, there are specific groups of people who benefit from them most.
+While anyone can wear compression socks or sleeves as a preventive measure, there are specific groups of people who benefit from them most.
 These include:

 Another example of benefiting from compression socks is if you go on long airplane flights.
 You’ll be inactive, in a tight space, and likely won’t be stretching your legs, which can cause an accumulation of blood and fluid in your lower extremities.
 This puts you at risk of developing deep vein thrombosis.
 The danger in this is that a blood clot breaks off of your deep veins and can potentially block blood flow in one of the arteries of your lungs.
 This causes a life-threatening condition called a pulmonary embolism.

-Are you struggling to walk or are in pain because of lower leg or feet swelling?
-If so, call the compassionate and caring podiatrists at Kalmar Family Podiatry today or book your appointment online to learn more about compression socks.
+Is your athletic performance suffering because of swelling in the lower legs or feet?
+If so, call the compassionate and caring podiatrists at Kalmar Family Podiatry today or book an appointment online.